Knowledge Base

 Important

-If you have used a certificate to identify an application, you can enter the Certificate thumbprint only if the certificate associated with the CodeTwo application has been added to the correct certificate store on the same machine, where the application is installed.
+If you have used a certificate to identify an application, you can enter the Certificate thumbprint only if the certificate associated with the CodeTwo application has been added to the correct certificate store on the machine where the application is installed.
 If not, use the Import button to add the necessary certificate to that store.

 Providing the registration details in the target server connection wizard in CodeTwo Office 365 Migration.